Yandex Cloud

 • The by schedule option allows setting the preferred maintenance start day and time (UTC).
 For example, you can choose a time when the cluster is least loaded.

 In Managed Service for OpenSearch single-host clusters, a single host undergoes maintenance.
-This means, if a cluster needs to be restarted during maintenance, it will become unavailable.
+This means, if you restart such a cluster during maintenance, it will become unavailable.

 In multi-host clusters, hosts undergo maintenance one by one.
-The hosts are queued randomly.
-If a host needs to be restarted during maintenance, it becomes unavailable while being restarted.
+Such hosts are queued randomly.
+If you restart a host during maintenance, it will become unavailable for this time period.
 If you access a cluster using the FQDN of the OpenSearch host, the cluster may become unavailable.
 To make your application continuously available, access the cluster using a special FQDN always pointing to the available host.

 Was the article helpful?